enthurohini/kubectl-plugins/README.md

-To leverage kubectl plugins functionality to add more features to kubectl command.
+###Leverage kubectl plugins functionality, add more features to kubectl command.

+#Feature 1:
-Feature 1: To ssh into the worker where the pod actualy resides.
+To ssh into the worker where the pod actualy resides.
 -> Copy kubectl-pwssh file in your PATH.
 -> Make it execuatble : chmod u+x kubectl-pwssh
 -> you are done.